-Please note: This trial protocol must not be applied to patients treated outside the R-CODOX-M/IVAC trial.
-CR UK and UCL Cancer Trials Centre (UCL CTC) can only ensure that approved trial investigators are provided with amendments to the protocol
+Please note: This trial protocol must not be applied to patients treated outside the R-CODOX-M/IVAC Trial.
+UCL CTC can only ensure that approved trial investigators are provided with amendments to the protocol.

 Coordinating Centre:

 For general queries, supply of trial documentation and central data management please contact: